ODFW Aquatic Inventories Project

-The Plan has been in effect for about three years.
+The Plan has been in effect since 1997.
 Hundreds of projects designed to improve stream habitat and watershed conditions have been completed.
 Support for watershed groups, SWCD’s, and landowners has brought people together to develop stream restoration plans tailored to the needs of the local community.

 For more information:

 Monitoring programs under the Oregon Plan for Salmon

 Watersheds are designed to assess the status and trends in fish